Gamecock Men's Golf Set To Host Rees Jones Invitational

-COLUMBIA, S.C. -- The South Carolina men's golf team will compete for the second straight week as it hosts the Rees Jones Invitational, which begins Monday at the Haig Point Club on Daufuskie Island.
+COLUMBIA, S.C. -- The South Carolina men's golf team returns to the course for the first time in three weeks on Monday as it hosts the Rees Jones Invitational at Haig Point Club in Daufuskie Island, S.C.

 The 54-hole tournament will get underway with 36 holes on Monday and will conclude with 18 on Tuesday on the par-72, 7,380-yard Rees Jones Signature Course.

 The Gamecocks are coming off a tie for 11th finish at the season-opening Carpet Capital Collegiate, and South Carolina associate head coach Don Hill believes the team has made great strides during the last three weeks of practice heading into Monday.

 "It was nice to have some time to prepare," Hill said.
 "We just didn't have a lot of prep time for the Carpet Capital, and I think that showed a little in the first couple of rounds.
 I think the guys have regrouped.
 We've had a lot of great competition.
 We had a pretty heavy qualifier, and the guys responded.
 It was nice to see some nerves because practice needs to be a little difficult."